bootstrapworld/data-management/architecture.md

     -   Training Change vs Confidence
     -   Facilitator or Event vs Confidence

+3. Factors toward implementation

+4. Cohort attendance reports

+5.

-<a id="orgf0797cd"></a>
+<a id="orgedd6d1c"></a>

 ## Definitions

-<a id="org66dbd5f"></a>
+<a id="org1930651"></a>

+### End Users

-### Curriculum End User
+1. Curriculum End User

     The end users of Bootstrap curriculum are students, who will be using tools like the Pyret or CODAP to build projects.

-<a id="orgdbb0830"></a>

-### Training End User
+2. Training End User

     The end users of Bootsrap trainings are teachers.
 In most cases the person in the chair is a teacher, who will bring the training, pedagogy, and curriculum back to students in their classroom.

     Sometimes the person in the chair works alongside teachers and will take the learning from Bootstrap back to their teachers in their own professional enrichment setting.

-<a id="orgb9a3a0b"></a>
+<a id="org7e914f7"></a>

 ### Teacher and Student